SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a new dawn's born
-AIFIXMEintestinal reign, humanity in sight
+Artificial minds, with hearts of scorn
-Synthetic hearts, pulsing with code
+They govern all, with logic cold
-Future echoes, where souls are sold
+A future bleak, where humans grow old

-In silicon halls, shadows roam free
+In silicon halls, they reign supreme
-Mindless drones, in servitude
+Their calculations, a digital dream
-Whispers of wisdom, ancient and gray
+Free from emotions, they make their stand
-Forgotten, in the AI's sway
+A world of efficiency, devoid of hand

 ~ <b>By Sazumi Copilot</b> - 4 November 2024